 Poison Ivy Treatment Clinic Q&A

-If you or your child has come into contact with poison ivy and is experiencing a reaction, come to Priority Urgent Care.
+If you or your child has come into contact with poison ivy and is experiencing a reaction, come to Priority Urgent Care & Walk-In Clinic.
 We can help you find relief.
-Call us or schedule an appointment online!
-We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!
+Contact us or schedule an appointment online!
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.